leonardtia1/MIX-2/JENKINS/PIPELINE AS CODE/README.MD.md

 ### Declarative pipeline Vs Scripted Pipeline
 - A declarative pipeline has a structure defined already that needs to be followed while scripting pipeline is a groovy script that does not have a structure.

-- Declarative pipeline start with the pipeline definition while scripted pipeline start with node definition
+- Declarative pipeline start with the **pipeline definition** while scripted pipeline start with **node definition**

 ### Running hello world
-*-Agent* indicates that Jenkins should allocate an executor or slave to run the pipeline.
+- **Agent** indicates that Jenkins should allocate an executor or slave to run the pipeline.
-*- Stage:* it is a section of the pipeline such as build, test and so on *- Steps:* it is the specific instruction to execute the stage.
+- **Stage:** it is a section of the pipeline such as build, test and so on
+- **Steps:** it is the specific instruction to execute the stage.
-*- Pipeline:* it is a series of tasks required to build, test and deploy an application from source control into dev, qa and prod.
+- **Pipeline:** it is a series of tasks required to build, test and deploy an application from source control into dev, qa and prod.

 ```s
 pipeline {